Deivitto/eth-bogota-hackhaton/README.md

 An extra $2500 is available if you attach an interesting front-end to your solution.

-### **Aztec**

-Maybe integrate zk to make anonymous transactions?
-Only if we do it on mainnet.

-Aztec is a privacy-first zkRollup offering up to 100x cost savings over mainnet Ethereum while being fully privacy-preserving.
-Aztec is bringing two products to ETHBogota: Aztec Connect, the VPN for Ethereum, which allows for privacy to be seamlessly integrated into any L1 protocol; and Noir, the easiest-to-use zk circuit writing language available.

 ### **Wallet Connect**

 Obviously because it's an easy implementation.
 It's better to use v2 because it looks good.